AlexandrosPanag/My_Java_Projects/README.md

 DISCLAIMER: Some of the codes will require the algs4 library to function which can be found here: https://algs4.cs.princeton.edu/code/.

-Other projects are pure IMPLEMENTATIONS, which means, that in order for them to fully work you need to do a couple of minor changes.
-The purpose of these implementations is to explain the overall logic behind the problem and suggest a way to solve it.

 | Compiler/IDE | Download Link |